pragyaai/ndna/_llm/FAQ.md

 Thus, only manifold topology reveals how distillation may simplify, flatten, or fragment the student's internal semantic structure {% cite edelsbrunner2010computational %} {% cite amari2016information %}.

-## What formal proof can we give that distillation reduces the latent Fisher information, and how does this reduction constrain the student model's epistemic flexibility?
+✶ **What formal proof can we give that distillation reduces the latent Fisher information, and how does this reduction constrain the student model's epistemic flexibility?**

-Consider the latent Fisher information matrix at layer $\ell$:
+➠ Consider the latent Fisher information matrix at layer $\ell$:

 $$
 \mathcal{I}_{ij}^{(\ell)} = \mathbb{E} \left[